flehner/lehner23erc/README.md

 # lehner23erc
-Code to produce figures in Lehner and Deser (2023, Environmental Research: Climate)
+Code to produce figures in Lehner and Deser (2023, Environmental Research: Climate) will appear here shortly